Ruth T. Watanabe Special Collections

 Series 2: Printed Music

 This series includes published copies of Wilder’s works.
-It is intellectually organized by the same sub-series classification as series 1.
-Similarly, the items are also arranged in accession order only.
+It is intellectually organized by the same sub-series classification as series 1, but is also in accession order only.

 Series 3: Recordings